Choosing the right class of use for your car can be confusing, especially if you use your car for lots of different reasons.

 Whichever class of use you choose, it's important to ensure that the class of use you decide on is the right one.

 This guide explains some of the different classes of use for car insurance, but these differ from insurer to insurer, so it’s important you check carefully when you’re buying car insurance to make sure you have the cover you need.

 One other thing to bear in mind is van insurance has different classes of use to car insurance.
 You can find out more about our classes of use for van on our van insurance page.

-This covers the drivers named on the policy for normal day to day driving - shopping, visiting friends or family and pleasure driving such as going to the park or on holiday.
+The class of use described as Social, Domestic and Pleasure covers the drivers named on the policy for normal day to day driving.
+Shopping, visiting friends or family and pleasure driving such as going to the park or on holiday.

 For Admiral, this doesn't include commuting to work, but some insurers only offer a combined class of use called Social, Domestic, Pleasure and Commuting.
 It’s best to check when you’re getting a quote to be sure of the cover you’re getting.

 Commuting is the next class up, and covers everything included in Social, Domestic and Pleasure, plus driving to and from one place of work in a day.
 Driving your car to the train station and leaving it there while you go to work counts as commuting for some insurers.